fewlinesco/ts-workflow/README.md

 ## Usage

-Using workflow provides for free a way to add error handling and logging to your business logic.
+Using workflow provides a framework to add error handling and logging to your business logic.

 The workflow module exports: